-The first experiment sought to investigate how computationally demanding it is to evolve circuits with high values of m, as well as the general performance of the circuits in an environment equally noisy to the one in which it was evolved ( $m_t=m_c$ ).
-The experiment was otherwise carried out as explained earlier.
+The first experiment sought to investigate how computationally demanding it is to evolve circuits with high values of m, as well as the general performance of the circuits in an environment equally noisy to the one in which it was evolved $(m_t=m_e)$.
+In all other respects the experiment was the same as that described previously.